Canadian cuisine: Indigenous

 Whipped soapberry, known as sxusem (sk-HOO-shum, "Indian ice cream") in the Interior Salish languages of British Columbia, is consumed similarly to ice cream or as a cranberry-cocktail-like drink.
 It is known for being a kidney tonic, which are called agutak in Arctic Canada (with animal/fish fat).

 In the Arctic, Inuit traditionally survived on a diet consisting of land and marine mammals, fish, and foraged plant products.
 Meats were consumed fresh, but also often prepared, cached, and allowed to ferment into igunaq or kiviak.
 These fermented meats have the consistency and smell of certain soft aged cheeses.
 Snacks such as muktuk, which consist of whale skin and blubber is eaten plain, though occasionally dipped in soy sauce.
 Chunks of muktuk are sliced with an ulu prior to or during consumption.

 Fish are eaten boiled, fried, and prior to today's settlements, often in dried forms.
 The so-called "Eskimo potato", (Inuit: oak-kuk: Claytonia tuberosa) and other "mousefoods", are some of the plants consumed in the Arctic.

 Foods such as "bannock", popular with First Nations and Inuit, reflect the historic exchange of these cultures with European fur traders, who brought with them new ingredients and foods.
-Common contemporary consumption of bannock, powdered milk, and bologna by aboriginal Canadians reflects the legacy of Canadian colonialism in the prohibition of hunting and fishing, and the institutional food rations provided to Indian reserves.
+Common contemporary consumption of bannock, powdered milk, and bologna by Indigenous Canadians reflects the legacy of Canadian colonialism in the prohibition of hunting and fishing, and the institutional food rations provided to Indian reserves.
 Due to similarities in treatment under colonialism, many Native American communities throughout the continent consume similar food items, with some emphasis on local ingredients.